pminina01/readthedocs/Targets.md

 NLog supports creating custom targets.
 For more information, see: [[Extending NLog|Extending-NLog]]

-## Targets
+## Available Targets

-All targets could be found here: http://nlog-project.org/config/?tab=targets
+List of NLog targets can found here: http://nlog-project.org/config/?tab=targets

 ## Writing your own target
 NLog supports custom target.
 For more information, see: [[Extending NLog|Extending-NLog]]